nashville-software-school/client-side-mastery/book-2-giffygram/chapters/47-GG-API-JSON-Server.md

 ## Practice: Journal
-Create an ERD for your journal entries.
-Using the ERD, create an API for storing your Journal data.
+After you have created the ERD for your journal, go ahead and set up json-server.
+Try adding a journal entry object to the entry resource.

 ## Practice: Martins Aquarium
-Create an ERD for Martin's Aquarium.
-You will have a minimum of 3 collections: fishes, tips, and locations.
+Once you have created an ERD for Martin's Aquarium, set up json-server.
+You should have a minimum of 3 resources: fishes, tips, and locations.
 Include the properties needed for each.
-Once you have defined the ERD, create an API using JSON-Server.
 Share your ERD and API with a member of the instruction team.